The Köln Concert: Legacy

 In 2011 the Witness program on the BBC World Service broadcast "Keith Jarrett in Cologne" in which Vera Brandes describes the difficulties surrounding the performance.

 In 2019 the performance was the subject of an episode of the "Cautionary Tales" podcast, by British journalist and broadcaster Tim Harford, which looked at the role of obstacles and difficulties in fostering the creative process.

-It became the best-selling piano recording and the best-selling solo album in jazz history with sales of around 4 million.
+It became the best-selling piano recording of all time, as well as the best-selling jazz solo album, with sales of around 4 million.